EgosOwn/onionr/docs/dev/specs/block-spec.md

 ## meta

-Max byte size: 1000
+Max byte size (when in escaped json string format): 1000

 Meta is a string field which can contain arbitrary sub fields.
 It is intended for applications and plugins to use it for arbitrary metadata information.
-In the reference client, if the data section is encrypted or signed, the meta section also is.
+If the data section is encrypted or signed, the meta section also is.

 Common meta fields, such as 'type' are used by the reference Onionr client to describe the type of a block.

-## sig
+## sig (optional)

 Max byte size: 200